chrisgrieser/nvim-recorder/README.md

 	-- to remove otherwise annoying messages.
 	lessNotifications = false,

+	-- Enable nerdfont icons in the status bar components. useNerdfontIcons = true,

 	-- Performance optimzations for macros with high count.
 When `playMacro` is -- triggered with a count higher than the threshold, nvim-recorder -- temporarily changes changes some settings for the duration of the macro.